Library Fact Sheets

 1. Download a permit application here.
 Print and complete this Release and Hold Harmless Agreement.
 You must read and initial each of the advisories and complete the bottom section.
 This form documents your acknowledgement to possible dangers on the Range.
 The form is also used for emergency notification, return of lost property, or to track user demographic data.
 This form is kept on file for 12 months.

 2. Make an appointment with and visit one of the following offices to submit your completed hold harmless agreement, watch a Visitor Safety and Responsibility video, and receive your visitor use permit:

 Gila Bend Air Force Auxiliary Field, AZ 85337 (623) 856-5241

 Gila Bend AFAF is located three miles south of the town of Gila Bend, Arizona.
 When you arrive at the Gila Bend AFAF Main Gate, you will be signed in as a guest and directed to the Range Operations Control Center.
 Permits can be obtained at GBAFAF between 7 a.m. and 3 p.m.

 Range Management Dept, P.O.
 Box 99134, MCAS-Yuma, AZ 85369

 (928) 269-7150 or Main Gate MCAS Yuma, South Ave 3E.

-After completing your trip, you must notify, by phone or in person, the appropriate agency that you are clear of the Goldwater Range.
+After completing your trip you must notify, by phone or in person, the appropriate agency that you are clear of the Range.
 This is required so that visitor safety can be insured and military training can continue as scheduled.
-Failure to check out may also result in suspension of future Goldwater Range visitation privileges.
+Failure to check out may also result in suspension of future BMGR visitation privileges.

 Point of Contact